How to Verify a Contractor License in Florida

 Florida homeowners face a particular risk after hurricanes and major storms: unlicensed "storm chasers" who go door to door offering quick, cheap repairs.
 These operators typically come from out of state, collect large deposits, perform substandard work or no work at all, and disappear before you can pursue them.

 Always verify a contractor's license before signing anything, no matter how urgent the situation feels.
-Legitimate licensed contractors will understand your need to verify.
+Legitimate licensed contractors will understand your need to verify — and in the aftermath of a major storm, verification is more important than ever.
 The DBPR typically increases enforcement activity after major storms, but the best protection is your own due diligence.
-Never sign over your insurance benefits to a contractor and never pay the full amount upfront.

 Ready to Verify?